mxliu/ACTION-Software/README.md

 [LGFedAvg](https://github.com/pliang279/LG-FedAvg).

 # Contact
-If you have any problem with our code or have some suggestions, please feel free to contact us:
+If you have any problems with our code or have some suggestions, please feel free to contact us:
 - Qianqian Wang (qqw@email.unc.edu)
 - Mingxia Liu (mingxia_liu@med.unc.edu)